-The realtor may work with you as a Buyer’s Agent or as a Sub-agent of the Seller; be sure to discuss these agency relationships with your agent at your first substantive meeting as you will be required by law to sign an Agency Disclosure Agreement at that time.
+The realtor may work with you as a Buyer’s Agent or as a Sub-agent of the Seller; Home Buyers Information sure to discuss these agency relationships with your agent at your first substantive meeting as you will require by law to sign an Agency Disclosure Agreement at that time.

-If financing will be required, it is recommended that you obtain mortgage pre-approval from a qualified lender prior to beginning your home search.
-Often attached with a written offer, a pre-approval letter will give your offer merit in the eyes of a seller, and may allow you to be more flexible if a quick closing is in both parties’ best interest.
+If financing will require, it is recommended that you obtain mortgage pre-approval from a qualified lender prior to beginning your home search.
+Often attach with a written offer, a pre-approval letter will give your offer merit in the eyes of a seller and may allow you to more flexible if a quick closing is in both parties’ best interest.

 It is recommended that you choose an attorney who is experienced in representing purchasers of real estate.
-If you don’t have an attorney already for this purpose, your agent can usually give you names of several highly regarded real estate attorneys that you can interview.
+If you don’t have an attorney already for this purpose, your agent can usually give you names of several highly regard real estate attorneys that you can interview.

-Once you have found a home you wish to purchase, your agent will submit an offer on your behalf.
-Offers and counter-offers may be submitted verbally or in writing.
-The initial offer is usually submitted in writing (especially in a multiple-offer situation) as an “Offer to Purchase” prepared by your agent.
+Once you have found a home you wish to purchase, Home Buyers Information your agent will submit an offer on your behalf.
+Offers and counter-offers may submit verbally or in writing.
+The initial offer is usually submitted in writing (especially in a multiple-offer situation) as an “Offer to Purchase” prepare your agent.

 Terms of your offer usually include: